qasimkhalid/RockPaperScissors/README.md

 ### Game Play:

-1. Player sends API a move to play using `POST` request to the [http://localhost:8080/rps/play/](http://localhost:8080/rps/play/ "http://localhost:8080/rps/play/") endpoint in the following format with one of the possible **legal moves (i.e., rock, paper, scissors)**.
+1. Player sends API a move to play using `POST` request to the [http://localhost:8080/rps/play/](http://localhost:8080/rps/play/ "http://localhost:8080/rps/play/") endpoint in the following format with one of the possible **legal moves (i.e., rock, paper, scissors, lizard, spock)**.

 #####  Sample Player Request Format:
 ```json